SadRobotChannel/af/referral.md

 ---
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/normalize/5.0.0/normalize.min.css">

 Each month we'll be running a referral program offering you a chance to participate.
-Sign up once via form below.
+Sign up just once via form below and participate every month.
 Share our links on a monthly basis on social media.
 Each time you share a link you earn a point.
 In the end of the month we will award the top contributors!
 <p>
 The March will be beta run.
-We hope to have at least 11 people participating.
+We hope to have at least 10 people participating.
 As a reward for sharing, we will put <i>your</i> Ref IDs on the Faucet Directory listings.
 Your ranking will also indicate which faucet you'll get to own.
-Each person will own 5 sites, as follows:
+Each person will own 5 sites, as follows:<p>
 Rank 1: sites #1 -5<br>
 Rank 2: sites #6-10<br>
 etc...